- What we’ll cover here

 Grafts fail when the body does not accept the new stem cells (the graft).
 The stem cells that were given do not go into the bone marrow and multiply like they should.
 Graft failure is more common when the patient and donor are not well matched and when patients get stem cells that have had the T-cells removed.
 It can also happen in patients who get a low number of stem cells, such as a single umbilical cord unit.

 Graft failure can lead to serious bleeding and/or infection.
-It’s suspected in patient’s whose counts do not begin to go up within 3 to 4 weeks of a bone marrow or peripheral blood transplant, or within 7 weeks of a cord blood transplant.
+It’s suspected in patients whose counts do not start going up within 3 to 4 weeks of a bone marrow or peripheral blood transplant, or within 7 weeks of a cord blood transplant.